 The Kentucky Department of Insurance has published factual information regarding Homeowner and Renter Insurance that you may wish to review before making a purchasing decision.

-TIP: If you ever have a claim denied by your insurance company then I recommend having a professional insurance attorney review the denial and the basis thereof.
+TIP: If you ever have a claim denied by your insurance company then I recommend having a professional insurance attorney in Richmond, KY review the denial and the basis thereof.

 Life Insurance in Kentucky

 Life insurance can save your family’s quality of life when you are no longer alive to do so yourself.
 Unfortunately, many life insurance companies attempt to find a way to nullify the contract or to deny reasonable claims simply because they do not want to pay.
 We have recovered hundreds of thousands for clients who have been denied outright by insurance companies.
 They deny claims as a matter of course, sometimes regardless of the reasonableness of the claim.